paulhenri-l/laravel-task-runner/README.md

 In order to use the TaskRunner you need to add the `CanRunTasks` trait to your command and call the `runTasks` method.

-The first argument is the array of tasks you want to run, any argument given after that will be forwarder to the tasks.
+The only argument is the array of tasks you want to run.
+A task is an invokable class.
+You can either pass instances of tasks or their classname.

-As tasks are resolved through laravel's container so you can type hint any dependency you may need in your task's constructor.
+*If you pass in a classname the task will be resolved through laravel's container, so you can type hint any dependency you may need in your task's constructor.*

 ### Use the trait